 With CBD, you don’t want to overload your system as over time you might start requiring even more CBD to reach the same effect that a little bit was giving you earlier.

 If you look very closely at the cannabis flower, you will notice that there is a dusting of crystal powder over the entire flower.
 This is the kief.
 It is produced by a plant’s resin glands.
-These sticky, tiny crystals contain everything one wants when they consume cannabis.
+These sticky, tiny crystals contain everything one wants when one consumes cannabis.
 There THC, CBD, and terpenes all rolled into these minuscule resin glands.

 Until the probation of 1937, this was the most common form of medical cannabis in the United States.
 This liquid concentrate is procured using alcohol extraction.
 Cannabis is soaked in alcohol which pulls out most of the plant’s beneficial cannabinoids.